mfranczy/vcluster-auto-nodes-azure/README.md

 #### Step 1: Configure Node Provider

 Define your Azure Node Provider in the vCluster Platform.
-This provider manages the lifecycle of EC2 instances.
+This provider manages the lifecycle of Azure VM nodes.

 In the vCluster Platform UI, navigate to "Infra > Nodes", click on "Create Node Provider" and then use "Microsoft Azure".
 Specify a subscription ID in which all resources will be created.
 You can optionally set a default region and default resource group.
 This can still be changed on a per virtual cluster basis later on.